Very large set axioms over constructive set theories: Future works and Questions

 Here it suffices to restrict our attention to ordinals rather than defining $a$-strongness for arbitrary sets since $\hat{V}_a = \hat{V}_{\rank(a)}$. \end{enumerate} \end{definition}

-The readers are reminded that we may formulate $a$-supercompactness or $\alpha$-strongness over $\mathsf{CZF}_{j,M}$.
-However, formulating the full supercompactness and strongness would require us to quantify over $j$ and $M${, so these should be stated over $\mathsf{CGB}_\infty$}.
+The reader is reminded that we may formulate $a$-supercompactness or $\alpha$-strongness over $\CZF_{j,M}$.
+However, formulating the full supercompactness and strongness would require us to quantify over $j$ and $M${, so these should be stated over $\CGB_\infty$}.

-As a remark, let us mention that Friedman and \v{S}\v{c}edrov \cite{FriedmanScedrov1984} also defined hugeness and supercompactness over $\mathsf{IZF}$.
-A set $K$ is \emph{huge in the sense of Friedman-\v{S}\v{c}edrov} if $K$ is a critical point of an elementary embedding $j\colon V\to M$ which is power inaccessible and satisfies the following statement: for any subset $u$ of $j(K)$, if $t\colon u\rrarrows M$ then we can find some $v\in M$ such that $t\colon u\lrlrarrows v$.\footnote{Their definition is adjusted for the intensional $\mathsf{IZF}$, but we work with Extensionality.
-Also, they required $v$ only to satisfy $t\colon u\rrarrows v$, but their definition is `incorrect' in the sense that their formulation does not imply the closure of $M$ under sequences over $\mathsf{ZFC}$.
+As a remark, let us mention that Friedman and \v{S}\v{c}edrov \cite{FriedmanScedrov1984} also defined hugeness and supercompactness over $\IZF$.
+A set $K$ is \emph{huge in the sense of Friedman-\v{S}\v{c}edrov} if $K$ is a critical point of an elementary embedding $j\colon V\to M$ which is power inaccessible and satisfies the following statement: for any subset $u$ of $j(K)$, if $t\colon u\rrarrows M$ then we can find some $v\in M$ such that $t\colon u\lrlrarrows v$.\footnote{Their definition is adjusted for the intensional $\IZF$, but we work with Extensionality.
+Also, they required $v$ only to satisfy $t\colon u\rrarrows v$, but their definition is `incorrect' in the sense that their formulation does not imply the closure of $M$ under sequences over $\ZFC$.
 The reason is that we do not know whether $t$ is amenable over $M$ in general.} The following proposition shows our definition of hugeness and that of Friedman-\v{S}\v{c}edrov coincides in some sense:

-\begin{proposition}[$\mathsf{IZF}$] A transitive set $K$ is huge in the sense of Friedman-\v{S}\v{c}edrov if and only if $K$ is power inaccessible and huge in the sense of \autoref{Definition:Supercompact,Huge,Strong}. \end{proposition}
+\begin{proposition}[$\IGB_\infty$] A transitive set $K$ is huge in the sense of Friedman-\v{S}\v{c}edrov if and only if $K$ is power inaccessible and huge in the sense of \autoref{Definition:Supercompact,Huge,Strong}. \end{proposition}